JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-strings-from-c.md

 These declarations look clear.
 All `char *` pointers are turned into `str: CValuesRef<ByteVar>?` for parameters and to `CPointer<ByteVar>?` in return types.
-Kotlin turns `char` type into `kotlin.Byte` type, as it is usually an 8-bit unsigned value.
+Kotlin turns `char` type into `kotlin.Byte` type, as it is usually an 8-bit signed value.

 In the generated Kotlin declarations, we see that `str` is represented as `CValuesRef<ByteVar/>?`.
 The type is nullable, and we can simply pass Kotlin `null` as the parameter value.